dannas/dannas.github.com/TIL.markdown

 ---
 # Today I've learned

+## 14 September 2018

+The `ifconfig` tool only shows interfaces that are up, while  `ip link` shows every interface.
+That tricked me for a while.
+You can use `ifconfig -a` to list every interface.
+On recent Linux systems, the `ifup`/`ifdown` scripts has been replaced with `systemd-networkd`.
+I

+## 13 September 2018

+Today while porting a WiFi driver to a new board, I had trouble with the firmware loading and had to read [The Linux Kernel docs for the Linux Firmware API](https://www.kernel.org/doc/html/v4.17/driver-api/firmware/index.html).
+I was under the impression that every firmware load was triggered by an udev event, but that functionality was removed from the kernel back in 2014.
+Instead, the driver makes a call through the `request_firmware` function which takes a path as argument and return a firmware object.
+Internally it calls `kernel_read_file_from_path` which reads the file from the root file-system.

+The firmware loading may be subject to races with the mounting of the file system that the firmware file resides on.
+These races are particularly common when the kernel resumes from suspend.
+To work around these, a firmware cache is placed behind the `request_firmware` function.

+An alternative to placing the firmware file under /lib/firmware is to include it into the kernel, thereby speeding up the loading phase at the expense of a larger kernel image.
+If the driver that requires the firmware is built into the kernel, then you should place the firmware image in the initramfs as well, to avoid races with root file-system mounting during upstart.

+## 12 September 2018

+I had built an image using the Yocto build system but when I booted it, a USB module was not detected by a driver I had assumed had been built.
+How do you figure out if a certain driver has been built or not?
+Either you search the `/lib/modules/$(uname -r)/` directory if it was built as a module.
+Or you can search in the `/lib/modules/$(uname -r)/modules.builtin` file.
+But the easiest way is probably to use `modinfo` which does both for you.
+One thing you can not rely on is the content of `/sys/module/`: only standalone modules or builtin modules that takes parameters are listed there.

+## 5 September 2018

+According to the Unix&Linux StackExchange post [USB C to Displayport driver support](https://unix.stackexchange.com/questions/403318/usb-c-%E2%86%92-displayport-adapter-support), I'll have to wait until kernel 4.19 before the kernel can support my Displayport to USB C adapter.
+The good news is that the driver will support every cable present on the market.

 ## 4 September 2018

 When I've  edited files whose names was piped to  `vim` using `find -name pattern | xargs vim` , the terminal has gotten borked afterwards.
 Today I learned from the Stackexchange question [Invoking vi through xargs - vi breaks my terminal, why](https://superuser.com/questions/336016/invoking-vi-through-find-xargs-breaks-my-terminal-why) that when you invoke a program via `xargs`, the programs stdin points to `/dev/null` (since xargs doesn't know the original stdin, it does the next best thing).
 Vim reads the tty settings from `/dev/null` and later applies those to its controlling terminal when exiting.
 A solution to this problem is to invoke `xargs` with the `-o, --open-tty` option, which will reopen `/dev/tty` as stdin.